MensaToday/mensa-today/CONTRIBUTING.md

 ## Contribution

+### Notebooks
+Jupyter notebooks for testing purposes can be created at the notbooks folder.
+Please follow the naming convetion: `initials-dd-mm-yyy-name_of_the_notebook`

 ### Code Documentation Template

 Every class/method documentation should consist of the following elements:
 - A short description of the class/method
 - A description of input parameters:
   - Parametername : Type